-The SUSP/C course attribute will be awarded to courses integrating key sustainability concepts.
+The SUSL/C course attribute is awarded to courses integrating key sustainability concepts.

 Why get a course attribute?